bloodmc/GriefDefenderDoc/docs/wiki/basic/Claim-Management.md

 * Right clicking shows existing claim locations
 * Shift right clicking searches for all claims in a 100 block radius and shows their location
 * Left clicking hides the markers

+### Item CustomModelData support

+The inspection and modification tools now support CustomModelData support.
+To use, add {key:value} after item identifier.

+Ex.
+`inspection-tool=minecraft:stick{CustomModelData:2}`

 ## Claim Identifiers